pm-dev/kotlin-gremlin-ogm/README.md

 #### How the mapping works:

 - A description of your graph, based annotations, is processed and cached when your `GraphMapper` is instantiated.
-- Using this description of the graph, we can create 'vertex mappers' that knows how to serialize/deserialize objects marked with `@Vertex` to/from the graph.
+- Using this description of the graph, we can create 'vertex mappers' that knows how to serialize/deserialize objects marked with `@Element` to/from the graph.
 - Nested objects are not natively supported by Gremlin.
 When mapping a nested object to properties of a vertex, the property key uses periods ('.') to denote a nested object.
 For example: